yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                             - reminders,  cost basis / ur-gains / capital gains, or when using 'balance asof dates'.
                             ... as such, the 'normal' transaction date will be used.
   - Display underline dots: Display 'underline' dots that fill the blank space between row names and values
+  - Disable Warning Icon: Removes Warning Icon from the Widget

 BACKUP/RESTORE: